Holidays With Honor

 Deeply penetrated with this sentiment, I, George Washington, President of the United States, do recommend to all religious societies and denominations, and to all persons whomsoever, within the United States,

-Thursday, the nineteenth day of February next,
+to set apart and observe Thursday, the nineteenth day of February next,

 as a day of public thanksgiving and prayer: